EZtheOG/cb-base-example/README.md

-base Cookbook
+A Base Cookbook
 =============
-TODO: This is the base cookbook for every node.
+This is the base cookbook for every node in your infrastructure.
 This will install every package, user, sudo access, denyhosts, etc. that everynode will be using.
 Also, there are recipes in here that create users and you can call them from other cookbooks by calling ```cb-base::users-dev``` e.g.

+At this time - this cookbook is written for the AWS Centos Environment.

 Requirements
 ------------